 Avoid Two-Ticket Trips When Connecting Flights

 If at all possible, avoid an itinerary consisting of two separate tickets on separate airlines.
-Minimum connecting times apply only to itineraries on through-tickets.
+Minimum connecting times apply only to itineraries on through tickets.
 If you’re on two separate tickets, your first flight is delayed, and you miss a connection, the second airline treats you as a no-show; it can cancel your reservation and make you buy a new ticket for its next flight.
 Sometimes, you can argue your way onto a later flight without penalty, but that’s not a guarantee.

-Avoid the Last Connection
+Avoid the Last Flight Connection of the Day

-One of the world’s oldest travel “tips” remains as valid as when it was first pronounced, probably more than 60 years ago: Avoid booking the last flight of the day out of your connecting airport.
+One of the world’s oldest travel tips remains as valid as when it was first pronounced, probably more than 60 years ago: Avoid booking the last flight of the day out of your connecting airport.
 The reason is obvious.
 Yes, the airline has to put you on its next flight, but if your original connecting flight is the last of the day, the next flight will obviously require an overnight stay at the connecting hub and arrival a day late.

-Pick the Right Hub for Your Connection
+Pick the Right Hub for Your Flight Connection

-In Europe, London/Heathrow crops up on almost everyone’s “avoid if at all possible” hub airport lists, along with Paris/De Gaulle and Frankfurt.
+In Europe, London Heathrow crops up on almost everyone’s “avoid if at all possible” hub airport lists, along with Paris de Gaulle and Frankfurt.
 Travelers generally prefer Amsterdam (Sky Team) and Munich (Star Alliance), along with such secondary hubs as Brussels, Copenhagen, Helsinki, Madrid, Rome, and Zurich.

-Come up with a Baggage Plan for Your Connecting Flight
+Have a Baggage Plan for Your Connecting Flight

 There is no one-size-fits-all “right” way to deal with baggage on connecting flights.
 Checked baggage can miss a tight connection or even go astray for a few days, but dragging a carry-on bag from one end of a huge terminal to another, even a carry-on bag with wheels, can slow you down and tire you.
 Decide for yourself which approach fits you better.